Mental Spinach: A Leadership Perspective

 The Idea Behind Mental Spinach

 The central metaphor is simple.
 Just as spinach gave Popeye strength, we all need forms of "mental spinach" to sustain energy, resilience, and perspective.
+Rather than promoting balance as a fixed destination, the framework encourages intentional shifts in focus depending on the season of life or career.

 Why This Book Resonated

 Leadership roles demand sustained performance and momentum.
 What resonated most was the reminder that long-term effectiveness depends on alignment between professional ambition, personal relationships, and renewal.
+The four-lens framework offers a practical way to reassess priorities and ensure energy is directed intentionally rather than consumed by urgency.

 I found the ideas meaningful enough that, prior to Mountain Khakis joining La Jolla Group, I personally purchased a copy for every member of the Mountain Khakis team.